Glass kitchens — are they worth the money?

 If you want the biggest bang for your buck, you’ll be better off buying a lacquered kitchen over glass.
 The quality is only marginally lower for half the price.
 Lacquered kitchens also have far fewer disadvantages.

-Alternatively, you may wish to look at a smart glass kitchen.
-Smart glass kitchens look almost identical to glass kitchens, but cost about 40% less.
-The other advantages of a smart glass is it’s more durable than glass, will never bow like glass and won’t show any fingerprints.
+Alternatively, you may wish to look at a glass laminate kitchen.
+Glass laminate kitchens look practically identical to glass, and like lacquered kitchens, cost about half the price.
+Plus, glass laminate kitchens are more durable than glass, will never bow like glass and won’t show any fingerprints.

 Read what our customers say about our service below: